-World Fuel Services (INT) is expected to deliver a year-over-year increase in earnings on higher revenues when it reports results for the quarter ended December 2021.
-This widely-known consensus outlook gives a good sense of the company's earnings picture, but how the actual results compare to these estimates is a powerful factor that could impact its near-term stock price.
+Wall Street expects a year-over-year increase in earnings on higher revenues when World Fuel Services (INT) reports results for the quarter ended September 2021.
+While this widely-known consensus outlook is important in gauging the company's earnings picture, a powerful factor that could impact its near-term stock price is how the actual results compare to these estimates.

 While the sustainability of the immediate price change and future earnings expectations will mostly depend on management's discussion of business conditions on the earnings call, it's worth handicapping the probability of a positive EPS surprise.

 This company that services ships, jets and trucks is expected to post quarterly earnings of $0.34 per share in its upcoming report, which represents a year-over-year change of +3%.

 Revenues are expected to be $7.57 billion, up 68.9% from the year-ago quarter.

 The consensus EPS estimate for the quarter has remained unchanged over the last 30 days.
 This is essentially a reflection of how the covering analysts have collectively reassessed their initial estimates over this period.

 Investors should keep in mind that the direction of estimate revisions by each of the covering analysts may not always get reflected in the aggregate change.

 Price, Consensus and EPS Surprise

 Estimate revisions ahead of a company's earnings release offer clues to the business conditions for the period whose results are coming out.
 This insight is at the core of our proprietary surprise prediction model -- the Zacks Earnings ESP (Expected Surprise Prediction).